SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains

 Both wheeled \cite{wheel_climbing} and linkage mechanism-based legged climbing robots \cite{rise_bd} have successfully demonstrated climbing capabilities with spine-enhanced contacts for rock and concrete or with dry adhesive for clean flat surfaces, such as windows \cite{gekko_robot}.
-Soft robotics inspired by inchworm \cite{inchworm}, or octopus \cite{octopus} have replicated unique locomotion and grasping on a small scale.
-A cable climber is intended for suspension bridge visual inspection \cite{suspension_bridge}.
-While these robots have shown promising vertical climbing abilities, they employ fixed locomotion methods, making them unsuitable for versatile applications such as traversing complex and cluttered environments.
-In contrast, SCALER is designed to embrace its loco-grasping capability, allowing for versatile traversability.
+Soft robotics inspired by inchworm \cite{inchworm} or octopus \cite{octopus} have replicated unique locomotion and grasping on a small scale. \red{Inchworm style form factor legged robots have shown climbing over different climbing planes thanks to their high torso traversability \cite{magnet_inchworm}.} A cable climber is intended for suspension bridge visual inspection \cite{suspension_bridge}.
+While these robots have shown promising vertical climbing abilities, they employ fixed locomotion methods, making them unsuitable for versatile applications such as traversing complex and cluttered environments requiring various grasping strategies.
+In contrast, SCALER is designed to embrace its loco-grasping capability.

-LEMUR $3$ is a high DoF quadruped-limbed robot for future space exploration missions \cite{lemur3}.
-HubRobo \cite{hubrobo, hubrobo_gripper} has reduced the hold grasping problem by employing a spine gripper that can passively grip a hold under Mars's gravity.
+LEMUR $3$ is a high DoF quadruped-limbed robot for space exploration missions \cite{lemur3}.
+HubRobo \cite{hubrobo, hubrobo_gripper} has reduced the hold grasping problem by employing a spine gripper that can passively grip a hold.
 However, neither can demonstrate free-climbing under the Earth's gravity.

 Dynamic climbing necessitates robots with balanced holding torque and speed and end-effectors capable of rapid and reliable contact transitions \cite{marvel}.
-RiSE \cite{rise_bd} and Bobcat \cite{bobcat} can dynamically run on a vertical wall with spine craw on rough concrete and a mesh surface, respectively.
-Marvel \cite{marvel} has an electromagnetic foot that can climb and conduct dynamic gait on ferrous surfaces.
-However, these implicit and adhesive end effectors cannot consider dexterous contacts that are essential in the loco-grasping domain.
-SCALER focuses on dexterous and loco-grasping in climbing, which is necessary to traverse discrete and cluttered environments.
+RiSE \cite{rise_bd} and Bobcat \cite{bobcat} can run on a vertical wall with spine claw on rough concrete and a mesh surface, respectively.
+Marvel \cite{marvel} has an electromagnetic foot that can \red{dynamically} climb on ferrous surfaces.
+These implicit and adhesive end effectors cannot consider dexterous contacts essential in the loco-grasping domain.
+SCALER focuses on loco-grasping in climbing, which is necessary to traverse discrete environments.
 SCALER uses pneumatically actuated grippers for dynamic climbing.